VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

    in any parameters from the command.
 5. It persists the new state of the aggregate to storage.

-> I don’t see the reason to retry the command here.
+> I don't see the reason to retry the command here.
 When you see that
 > a command could not always be fulfilled due to race conditions,
 > go talk with your business expert and analyze what happens in this
 > case.
 How to handle compensation, offer an alternate solution, or deal
 > with overbooking.
 The only reason to retry I see is for technical
 > transient failures, like accessing the state storage.